You have no items in your shopping basket.

 Here are definitions of the key terms used in this article:

-• Trust - Confidence in or reliance on some quality or attribute of a person or thing or the truth of a particular concept or statement.
-In the context of the workplace, it refers to the belief that colleagues, subordinates, or superiors will act in a fair, responsible, and reliable manner.
+- Trust - Confidence in or reliance on some quality or attribute of a person or thing or the truth of a particular concept or statement.
+In the workplace context, it refers to the belief that colleagues, subordinates, or superiors will act reasonably, responsibly, and reliably.

-• Job crafting - The process by which employees reshape and redefine their job roles and responsibilities to align better with their personal strengths, passions, and motivations.
+- Job crafting - The process by which employees reshape and redefine their job roles and responsibilities to align better with their strengths, passions, and motivations.
 It allows individuals to derive more meaning and satisfaction from their work.

 Each of these terms offers a lens into the intricate dynamics of the modern workplace and the role of trust within it.